 - Mobile telephone that is charged and switched on, and on which the Medical Crew’s number is saved in order to make emergency calls (it is essential to ensure that the mobile can make calls in Austria)

-The Organiser will carry out checks before the start and on a random basis at the checkpoints to ensure that competitors are carrying/wearing the required equipment/clothing during the competition.
+The Organiser will carry out checks before the start and on a random basis at the finish to ensure that competitors are carrying/wearing the required equipment/clothing during the competition.
 Any competitor who fails to carry/wear the required equipment/clothing will be disqualified.

 If a competitor is carrying a pole at the start, he/she must not put it down during the race, but must carry it until he/she has completed the loop.
 Conversely, it is not permitted to start without poles and pick them up at any point of the route.